-Interesting, i know.
+Interesting, I know.
 At the Auto China 2018 in Beijing, Geely has unveiled a new flagship sedan called Bo Rui GE.
-Not completely sure how to pronounce that, but the car expected to make Geely known in a lot more countries as the company intends to gradually introduce the car in global markets.
+Not completely sure how to pronounce that, but the car is expected to make Geely known in a lot more countries as the company intends to gradually introduce it in global markets.

 Thanks to its association with Volvo Cars, the stylish new Geely was designed and also introduced at the event by Peter Horbury.
 The British car designer has been designing Volvos for a long time and now works as Senior Vice President of Design at Geely.

 Chinese consumers have also become more sophisticated and mature than ever before.
 Working to satisfy the needs of this new generation of vehicle users has helped us evolved into a confident global brand capable of developing segment leading cars that contains subtle hints of its Chinese origin. – Peter

 According to the company, the exterior design resembles water under tension.
 Its wide grille with Geely identity rings represent the expanding universe.
 The front and rear lamps with unique 3D twists are inspired by traditional Chinese fans and the graceful twirl of a gymnast’s ribbon.